aladinSridi/NewNew/README.md

+# NewNew
-NewNew is a web platform for serving news accompanied by a machine learning algorithm to detect authenticity.
+**is a web platform for serving news accompanied by a machine learning algorithm to detect authenticity.**

 [Module - Authenticity Detection]
+---
 - This is where the machine learning algorithm resides.
 - The algorithm itself is devided to two sub-modules:
     + authenticityDetector.py : Responsible for the learning process returning a tfidf_vectorizer and a Passive Aggressive Classifier(PAC)